E. Jean Carroll, writer who accused Trump of rape, testifies in defamation trial

 Carroll’s federal lawsuit seeks unspecified damages and a retraction of his allegedly defamatory comments.

+Carroll, who was married and divorced twice before her alleged encounter with Trump, said she’s since been unable even “to show a man that I liked him.”

+While mostly matter-of-fact during her testimony, she teared up and wiped her eyes with a tissue as she described the gulf between her “invincible” public persona and a private self who “can’t admit out loud that there’s been any suffering.”

 The suit was filed under a New York law that temporarily lets decades-old sexual abuse claims go to civil court.
-She never pursued criminal charges.
+She never pursued criminal charges, although she advised her own readers to tell police and get therapy if they had been sexually assaulted.

+Trump’s lawyer has asserted that Carroll sued to get money and try to punish Trump politically.
+Carroll, a registered Democrat, testified that she voted for his Democratic opponents in 2016 and 2020 but said that has nothing to do with her lawsuit.

+“I’m not settling a political score at all.
+I’m settling a personal score,” she said.

 The Associated Press typically does not name people who say they have been sexually assaulted unless they come forward publicly, as Carroll has done.